 Lower, steady heat allows even starch gelatinization and protein setting throughout the cake.

-Prevention: How to Avoid Wet Cake Centers Every Time
+How to Prevent a Wet Cake Center

 A perfectly baked cake with an even crumb and fully cooked center, showing how to avoid wet cake centers with proper baking techniques.-why is my cake wet in the middle